-It could equally be titled ‘When to prescribe…” because there’s a right and a wrong time to prescribe a Mandibular Repositioning Appliance (its technical name).
+It could equally be titled ‘When to prescribe…” as there’s a right and a wrong time to prescribe a Mandibular Repositioning Appliance (the technical name).

 The best part?
 If you’re a UK dentist, I will show you how to prescribe oral appliances for snorers without a prior medical diagnosis (and stay indemnified).

 I teach UK dentists how to help their patients stop snoring; sleep and breathe at the same time.

 Many of my customers find their work so rewarding they devote their practice to it.
 I’m a sleep-industry insider with a quarter of a century of sleep medicine experience.

 Click to jump to each chapter:

 A patient has asked me about an Anti-Snoring Device…

 Unless you’re sleep-trained do NOT prescribe an anti-snoring device.